 Insurance against damage and loss in the process

-There is a common assumption that anyone selling an instrument through a specialist instrument retailer is automatically insured for any damage or loss on the premises.
+There is a common assumption that anyone selling an instrument through a retailer is insured for any damage or loss on the premises.
 This is not always the case.
 The seller should always be insured and keep the policy running until the instrument is sold and they have received payment.

 The MU’s preferred broker Hencilla Canworth confirms that MU instrument insurance, underwritten by Allianz Insurance PLC, covers theft or damage except if stolen by shop staff.
 However, some policies may not give sufficient protection.
-In 2020, the MU received reports of a few members losing their instruments without payment after a shop went into administration.

-One member, who asked not to be named, advises all musicians selling instruments via a shop to check their insurance policies.
+Back in 2020, the MU received reports of a few MU members losing their instruments without payment after a shop went into administration.
+One member, who asked not to be named, advises all musicians to check their insurance policies.
 “Before you even put one foot inside the shop, the insurance needs to be rock solid.
 Make sure you’re covered for all eventualities.
 I was perhaps very trusting and I didn’t check it.
 I just presumed.”

+There is no one singular approach when trading instruments.
+Buying or selling through a shop, privately, online or at an auction all have their pros and cons.
 But whichever route you choose, the chances are that the greater your commitment and diligence, the better the outcome.
 That way, you’re more likely to secure a sale or purchase at a price that satisfies both parties.